axllent/golp/README.md

 **This app is very much in beta at the moment!**

-Golp automates build workflows, compiling SASS and JavaScript into configurable "dist" directories, and copying of static assets.
+Golp automates build workflows, compiling SASS and JavaScript into configurable "dist" directories, and copying of static assets with optional image optimisation.

-Golp is not a Gulp drop-in replacement, but aims to provide an easy-to-use build tool for typical websites using SASS & JavaScript.
+Golp is not a Gulp drop-in replacement, but aims to provide an easy-to-use build alternative for typical websites using SASS & JavaScript.
 It is fast, simple, and runs from a single binary.

 Internally it uses [esbuild](https://github.com/evanw/esbuild) for SASS/CSS, and [golibsass](https://github.com/bep/golibsass) for JavaScript compilation.